phdata/streamliner/customer-docs/quickstart.md

 ```sql
 SELECT SYSTEM$GET_AWS_SNS_IAM_POLICY('arn:aws:sns:us-east-1:YOUR_AWS_ACCOUNT_ID:sf_snowpipe_sns_topic_test);
 ```
-The function returns an IAM policy that grants a Snowflake SQS queue permission to subscribe to the SNS topic.
+The function returns an IAM policy that grants a Snowflake SQS queue permission to subscribe to the SNS topic as shown in example below:

 ![snowflake-iam-policy-sns-topic](./images/quickstart-snowflake-iam-policy-sqs-sns-topic.png)

-Eg. Please find a boilerplate policy document which can be edited to include below privileges.
+Eg: Please find a boilerplate policy document which can be edited to include required privileges as below:

 ```json
 {